Four Stroke Otto cycle Engine

 The exhaust takes place at a pressure slightly higher than the atmospheric pressure due to the resistance of the exhaust valve to the exhaust gases.
 This gives an area, in the form of a small loop, and indicates what is called the pumping loss of the engine.
 This area is treated as negative and hence subtracted from the area of the larger loop which is treated as positive, giving us the network done during the cycle.

 That’s it, thanks for reading.
-If you have any question on “Otto Cycle Engine” ask in the comments.
-If you found this article helpful please share with your friends.
+If you have any questions on “Otto Cycle Engine” ask in the comments.
+If you found this article helpful please share it with your friends.